Factory License

 Who Needs to be Compulsorily Registered?

 In West Bengal, industries and business activities are categorized based on pollution and hazard potential.
 Silpa Sathi’s WBPCB FAQ states that industries are categorized as Red, Orange, Green and Exempted, and WBPCB has issued categorization in line with CPCB directions.
-White and Exempted category industries do not require consent from WBPCB, while White category industries are required to inform the Board.

 When You Need Pollution NOC in WB